How to Plan a Blend Tour in Fort Worth

 • Worth Avenue: A hidden gem featuring rotating outdoor sculptures and community-driven installations.

 Each stop should contribute meaningfully to your theme.
-Avoid adding a location just because it’s popular.
+Avoid adding a location just because its popular.
 Ask: Does this place deepen the story?
 Does it offer a unique perspective or sensory experience?
 If not, reconsider.

 Step 3: Integrate Experiential Elements